DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Methodology

 \subsection{DoRAN: DoRA with Noise Injection and Auxiliary Networks}

 \paragraph{Noise Injection.} We first enhance stability by introducing a trainable stabilization noise term $\tau$:

 where $\tau \in \mathbb{R}^+$ acts as an adaptive regularizer, ensuring stable normalization.
-We design $\tau$ as a \textit{learnable scalar} rather than a fixed constant for a key reasons: As we will reveal in the gradient analysis (Section~\ref{sec: gradient analysis}), the value of $\tau $ determines the balance between two adaptation regimes: when $\tau \to 0$, the update reduces to DoRA-style direction learning, while large $\tau$ yields LoRA-like scaling.
+We design $\tau$ as a \textit{learnable scalar} rather than a fixed constant for a key reasons: As we will reveal in the gradient analysis (Section~\ref{sec: gradient analysis}), the value of $\tau $ determines the balance between two adaptation regimes: when $\tau \to 0$, the update reduces to DoRA-style norm control, while large $\tau$ yields direction learning.
 By making $\tau$ learnable, the model can automatically interpolate between these extremes, adaptively finding the most effective balance between directional learning and stable norm control.

 \paragraph{Auxiliary Networks.} In addition to the term $\tau$, DoRAN further enhances flexibility by implementing the low-rank matrices $\ba$ and $\bb$ through auxiliary networks rather than optimizing them directly: